lettier/lettier.github.io/posts/2016-08-15-making-movie-monad.markdown

 hideMainWindowMenu = ffi "%1['setMenu'](null)"
 ```

-To simply the interface, we hide the main menu bar.
+To simplify the interface, we hide the main menu bar.
 During development, it is best to leave this visible.

 ```haskell